Comprehensive Example of a Living Will: Key Components and Steps to Create One

 Legal Protection

 A living will provides legal protection by ensuring medical treatment preferences are honored.
 Healthcare providers and family members must adhere to the individual’s documented wishes, reducing legal disputes.
-According to the American Bar Association, courts generally uphold the decisions outlined in a properly executed living will, preventing unwanted medical interventions and ensuring that the individual’s autonomy is respected.
+According to the American Bar Association, courts generally uphold the decisions outlined in a properly executed living will, preventing unwanted medical interventions and ensuring the individual’s autonomy is respected.

 Clarity of Wishes